home-assistant/architecture/adr/0021-YAML-integration-configuration-deprecation-policy.md

 ## Consequences

-- We need to keep around imports and deprecated YAML configuration options around longer.
+- We need to keep imports and deprecated YAML configuration options around longer.
 - The risk of a user running into a breaking change by skipping a couple of releases will be reduced.